noa-shalom/aat_analysis/README.md

 ## Configuration

-Update `config/adults.yaml` or `config/kids.yaml` with the appropriate paths for:
+If needed, update `config/adults.yaml` and `config/kids.yaml` with the appropriate:

 - Raw data directory
 - Output directories for plots and results